What will my Research Transcripts look like – A Research Transcription Example

 Example 1:

-Facilitator 1: Hi, I am the facilitator.
-I have a male voice.
+Facilitator 1: Hi, I am a facilitator.

 Example 2: